 Recurring spend limits that reset each cycle: Set a monthly or yearly cap.
 The limit refreshes each billing cycle.
 This keeps spend in check without manual work.

 Merchant lock for extra safety: With Cardwisechoice, you can lock a card to a single vendor.
-Even if the card number leaks, it can’t be used anywhere else.
+Even if the card number leaks, it cannot be used anywhere else.

 SaaS portals store your card details: Each vendor keeps your payment info on file.
 The more tools you use, the more places your card lives.